 Instead, what I discovered was that making a scarf look good has more to do with the what (as in “what is it made of?” and “what are you pairing it with?”) than the how (as in “how do you tie it?”).

-That insight helped me step up my style in the colder months and actually start looking forward to busting out my scarf come fall.
+That insight helped me step up my style in the cold weather months, and actually start looking forward to busting out my scarf come fall.

-In fact, once I figured out how to wear my scarf properly, people at work actually started complimenting me on the same scarf I had been wearing all winter, because it looked so much better when it was worn in ways that were appropriate with the rest of my get-up.
+In fact, once I figured out how to wear a scarf properly, people at work actually started complimenting me on the same scarf I had been wearing all winter.

 How to Wear a Scarf for Men